IBMIntegration/jam-in-a-box/src/pages/api-connect/Lab1/index.md

 ---

-## 1. Introduction <a name="introduction"></a>
+-   ## 1.**Objectives** <a name="objectives"></a>

-In this lab, we will get a chance to use the IBM API Connect (APIC) Developer Toolkit and its intuitive interface to create a new API using the OpenAPI definition (YAML) of an existing Customer Database RESTful web service.

-In this tutorial, we will explore the following key capabilities:
+IN this lab you will learned how to:

--   Creating an API by importing an OpenAPI definition for an existing REST service
+-   Create an API by importing an OpenAPI definition for an existing REST service

--   Configuring ClientID/Secret Security, endpoints, and proxy to invoke an endpoint
+-   Configure ClientID/Secret Security, endpoints, and proxy to invoke endpoint

--   Testing a REST API in the developer toolkit
+-   Test a REST API in the Developer Toolkit

 -   Publish an API for developers

 ## 2. Preparation step: Deploying the REST Services <a name="deploy"></a>